 It is important to note that not all assets are “countable.”
 One motor vehicle, household goods and personal effects, burial spaces for immediate family, a properly funded irrevocable burial reserve, and certain business property are examples of property that can be considered non-countable.
 Non-countable assets can be retained in addition to the resource allowance of either $2,400 or $8,000.

-At the time of this writing, the $2,313 figure is also the income-cap for access to the Pennsylvania Aging Waiver Program.
+At the time of this writing, the $2,349 figure is also the income-cap, generally speaking, for access to the Pennsylvania Aging Waiver Program.
 The Aging Waiver program provides home and community-based services for those who might otherwise require nursing facility care but who can be safely cared for at home.
-The resource limit for Aging Waiver Program is $8,000, but as a general rule the applicant’s gross income needs to be at or under $2,313 /month.
-There is a way to spend-down income to become eligible for Aging Waiver services, but it is not practical for most people, so it is very rarely done.
-The reality is that most Pennsylvania seniors with gross income over $2,313/month are not able to access the Aging Waiver Program, but are often able to qualify for Medicaid benefits to pay for nursing home care.
+The resource limit for Aging Waiver Program is $8,000, but as a general rule the applicant’s gross income needs to be at or under $2,349/month.
+There is a way to spend-down income to become eligible for Aging Waiver services, but it is not practical for many people, so although it is possible, it is not often pursued.
+The reality is that most Pennsylvania seniors with gross income over $2,349/month are not able to access the Aging Waiver Program, and can more easily qualify for Medicaid benefits to pay for nursing home care.

 Married Nursing Home Residents